 According to research conducted by the Center for Disease Control, the effects of obesity and poor health cost U.S. companies more than $225 billion per year in lost productivity.
 Many businesses are at a loss for how to take action.
-With most wellness programs, attribution is at best murky, and at worst programs can be invasive and overbearing, with negligible results.
+At their worst, health programs can be invasive and overbearing, with negligible results.

 While nothing is wrong with enjoying the occasional indulgent snack, making a habit of it can have deleterious effects on employee quality of life, productivity, and even morale.
 Employers need low-cost methods of encouraging healthy behavior, and those that do it well enjoy dramatic long-term business advantages.

 In other words, employee health is a big deal and has far-reaching effects.
 First, let’s take a look at how the quality of your employees’ diets can affect their lives and personal productivity.
 Then, we’ll discuss how food interacts with company culture and projected success.

 Then, we’ll provide a few action steps you can take to show your employees that they matter by helping them make healthy food choices at the office, where they spend the bulk of their waking hours.
 Finally, we will make a few suggestions for nutritious treats you can keep in the office to help employees satisfy their craving for snacks without eating something full of artificial ingredients or unhealthy fat.

 The Effect of Food Choice on Your Employees

 Everyone knows eating healthy food is, well, healthy.
 But many people would be surprised just how much difference a healthy diet can make.
 Here are just a few ways food choices can impact your employees and their well-being: